I think my child is struggling with reading. I am concerned about his reading skills. What are the signs of a reading weakness?

 If you think your child may have a reading weakness or disability, it is important to share your concerns with his or her teacher.
 Communicating with your child’s teacher is an important way to advocate for your child’s needs.

 Do you feel your child has a reading weakness?
-Contact one of our Educational Specialists TODAY!
+Let’s talk.
+Contact one of our Educational Specialists TODAY and we can discuss your concerns!

 No Comments | Have a comment?
 Leave one.